 - Inverted in Snakes on a Plane, where the cat benefits the villains: the luggage inspection dogs detect the snakes, but the handlers think they're just barking at a hissing cat and move on.
 Come to think of it, the bad guys may have planted that cat there for that purpose.

-- Harry Dresden owns a massive cat.
+- The Dresden Files: Harry Dresden owns a massive cat.
 This comes in useful when his rogue wizard ex-girlfriend is hiding in his home while a wizard law enforcement agent is being hostile and suspicious in his front room.
 Hearing a thump, the Warden starts to investigate, until Mister the cat runs out and Harry makes a wisecrack about how the cat could be a dangerous subversive.
 This defuses the situation entirely.

 - In Memory, Sorrow, and Thorn, when Simon is hiding in a cellar from the Evil Sorcerer Pryrates, he is saved from Pryrates' Compelling Voice by the sudden appearance of a grey cat, whom the villain mistakes for the intruder he was searching for.
 The cat comes in handy much later in the story, too.